godotengine/godot-docs/classes/class_spatialmaterial.rst

 | *Getter*  | get_feature()      |
 +-----------+--------------------+

 If ``true``, clearcoat rendering is enabled.
 Adds a secondary transparent pass to the lighting calculation resulting in an added specular blob.
-This makes materials appear as if they have a clear layer on them that can either by glossy or rough.
+This makes materials appear as if they have a clear layer on them that can be either glossy or rough.

 ----